The Bible is full of wonderful verses to help us live our lives with God.

 2 See it, say it

 Write it out, display it somewhere prominent and read it every day.
 Repetition helps us remember things.
 I like to have it printed or written out in an attractive way.
-For example, here’s the words to the Lords prayer on a really pdf from The Good Book Company
+For example, here is the Lord’s prayer on a lovely printable from Etsy.

 3 Missing words

-Read the verse, but miss out words.
-Start with key words or ones at the end of a phrase.
+Read the verse, but miss out on words.
+Start with keywords or ones at the end of a phrase.
 See who can add in the missing words.
 Next time you do this, miss out more words.
 You’ll be surprised how quickly you know all of them!

 4 Make art